Rod Wright served as defensive ends coach at the University of Miami in 2022.

 The Hurricanes ranked No. 11 nationally in total sacks (37) and sacks per game (3.08) in 2022, and also ranked No. 19 in tackles for loss per game (7.0).
 Nyjalik Kelly ranked among the top-performing freshman defensive ends under his tutelage in 2022 – finishing with four sacks – while multiple other defensive ends enjoyed career years, including Jahfari Harvey and Mitchell Agude.

-Wright arrives in Coral Gables after spending the past three years (2019-2021) on the coaching staff at UTSA.
+Wright arrived in Coral Gables after spending the previous three years (2019-2021) on the coaching staff at UTSA.
 A Houston native, Wright spent the 2021 season as the Roadrunners’ co-defensive coordinator and defensive line coach.
 Wright was UTSA’s defensive line coach in 2019 and promoted to run game coordinator / defense line coach in 2020.

 Wright spent four seasons in the NFL after a standout career at the University of Texas, including three seasons with the Miami Dolphins (2006-2008), before embarking on his coaching career.